 You spend all day stepping on your floor, so quality really matters.
-At the lower price point, about $2.50 per square foot, the cheapest sheet vinyl floorings tend to be thin.
+At the lower price point, about $3 per square foot without installation, the cheapest sheet vinyl floorings tend to be thin.

 "If your vinyl floor is glued down and the underlayment gets delaminated, say, by water seeping from your dishwasher or refrigerator, you'll get bubbles in your floor," Holloway warns.

-Compare that with luxury vinyl tile (LVT) that costs about $5 per square foot.
+Compare that with luxury vinyl tile (LVT), which costs about $11 per square foot without installation.